awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-eipassociation.md

 ### Ref<a name="aws-resource-ec2-eipassociation-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the resource name\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the ID of the association\.

 For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-ec2-eipassociation-return-values-fn--getatt"></a>

+The `Fn::GetAtt`intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt`intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-ec2-eipassociation-return-values-fn--getatt-fn--getatt"></a>

 `Id`  <a name="Id-fn::getatt"></a>
-Property description not available\.
+The ID of the association\.

 ## Examples<a name="aws-resource-ec2-eipassociation--examples"></a>